odddollar/Academic-contact-finder/documentation/USER_GUIDE.md

 ## 4. Initial Setup

 Upon the first time using the application, you will be prompted to enter your **Scopus API key** and your **Google API key**.

+If you have already been provided with a Scopus API key you can skip the **Register for a Scopus API Key** step.

 ### Register for a Scopus API Key